-Lucy Schultz (2016), Assistant Professor of Philosophy; B.A., Luther College; M.A., The State University at Stony Brook; Ph.D., University of Oregon.
+Lucy Schultz (2016), Assistant Professor of Philosophy and Religion; B.A., Luther College; M.A., The State University of New York at Stony Brook; Ph.D., University of Oregon.

 Richard D. Stewart (2002), Assistant Professor of Communications; B.A., Barton College; M.A., University of South Carolina.